Evaluate – Proof Evaluation

 This procedure prevents duplicates as well as outliers from unjustifiably influencing the proof evaluations.

-- The Evaluate tool supports RGB wedges as reference data or reference ICC profile.
+- The Evaluate tool supports all color spaces as either reference data or reference ICC profile.
 In addition, it checks whether the selected wedge is actually suitable for evaluation and displays a corresponding message.

 - The Evaluate tool is available from ColorAnt L.